Tackling threats of Fake News and Cyber Propaganda from Social Media

 Facebook: 219 crore (global); 19.4 crore (India)

 YouTube: 100 crore (global); 4.2 crore (India)

 WhatsApp: 150 crore (global); 20 crore (India, till February 2017)

-- In the Facebook/Cambridge Analytics case, the government has handed over the probe to the CBI for possible violation of Information Technology Act, 2000 and IPC.
+In the Facebook/Cambridge Analytics case, the government has handed over the probe to the CBI for possible violation of the Information Technology Act, 2000 and IPC.

-- The MHA has issued a number of advisories which includes advisory on untoward incidents in the name of protection of cows dated 9.8.2016, advisory on cyber crime prevention and control dated 13.1.2018, and an advisory on incidents of lynching by mobs fuelled by rumours of lifting/kidnapping of children dated 4.7.2018.
+The MHA has issued a number of advisories which includes an advisory on untoward incidents in the name of protection of cows dated 9.8.2016, an advisory on cybercrime prevention and control dated 13.1.2018, and an advisory on incidents of lynching by mobs fuelled by rumours of lifting/kidnapping of children dated 4.7.2018.

 What Ails Social Media

 While social media has aided in digital empowerment, it has also brought in challenges.
 Its reckless abuse has posed a serious dilemma of striking the balance between freedom of speech and expression, awareness, empowerment and the obligation to be responsible and accountable so that mobile platforms do not become vehicles to commit the crime, incite hatred, provoke terrorism, extremism, promote money laundering, and so on.